delashu/delashu.github.io/bigdat/dashboards.md

 ### Dashboard Features Part II
 The second portion of the dashboard provides visualizations and analytics of post-graduate plans and landing locations of PhD graduates in 2017.
+This portion of the dashboard has three main parts:
+1. Barplot of post-grad plans
+2. Barplot of landing locations in the US
+3. Sector breakdown (summary statistics) of those who found and chose jobs

 Two barplots and one table are shown.
 The left barplot visualizes the post-graduate plans for PhD graduates.
 Each bar represents the number of graduates who plan to continue study ("PostGrad Study"), have found a job ("Employment"), are looking for the next opportunity ("Seeking"), and "Other".
 The right barplot shows the landing locations for PhD graduates for those who plan to remain in the US.
 Note that this barplot represents a percentage of the PhD graduates who will reside in "New England", "Middle Atlantic", "East North Central", "West North Central", "South Atlantic", "East South Central", "West South Central", "Mountain", or "Pacific/Insular" regions.